spaceman68/CPSRL_Lab_Manuals/CPSRL_Lab_1/CPSRL_Lab_1.md

   <figcaption>Figure X: Settings for the UDP Send Box     </figcaption>
 </figure>

-4. OPTIONAL: Add the Real-Time Sync and Set Pace blocks to your simulation.
-The Real-Time Sync and Set Pace blocks regulate the sample rate of the computer, not needed on Computer 1 as it should send data as fast as possible.
+4. OPTIONAL: Add a Set Pace block and/or a Real-Time Sync to your simulation.
+The Set Pace and Real-Time Sync blocks regulate the sample rate of the computer.
+This isn't required on Computer 1 as we are not recording any data here
 <!--Picture 1-->
 <figure>
   <img src="./Simulink_UDP_Real-Time_Set-Pace_Blocks.png" alt="Simulink Model to create on Computer 1. " width: 100%;